-Following new Government guidelines regarding Covid-19, we will be closing all Tuath offices on October 21st at 12pm to ensure the health and safety of tenants, staff, contractors and all stakeholders.
+Following Government guidelines, our offices will be closed to the public until further notice to ensure the health and safety of tenants, staff, contractors and all stakeholders.

-While our offices will be closed for the duration of the level 5 lockdown, our staff are working to provide vital services and resources for tenants and can be contacted by phone, email and/or live chat during normal working hours and for emergencies outside normal hours on the emergency number.
+While our offices will be closed for the duration of the lockdown, our staff are still working to provide vital services and resources for tenants.

 We would also like to advise tenants that if they have had a reduction in income or have problems with paying their rent they should not hesitate to contact us.